I cannot connect to my home Wi-Fi® network

 - DHCP: Make sure it’s turned on.
 You could also try setting a static IP address if you have problems accessing the Internet using your Wi-Fi® connection.

 - MAC filter: Make sure it’s turned off.
 Also set your device as allowed.

 - Channel: Try using another channel, preferably 11 or lower.

 - Add your device’s MAC address to the MAC filtering table of the Wi-Fi® router.
 Some routers require your MAC address.

 For instructions on adding MAC addresses to the MAC filtering table of the router, refer to the router user guide or contact your router manufacturer.

-To check the MAC address of your device
+To check the MAC address of your phone

-- Find and tap Settings > About tablet > Status.
+- Find and tap Settings > About phone > Status .